garrandall/popular-music-data/tracks/too-busy-thinking-about-my-baby-marvin-gaye.md

   start_date: '1969-08-02'
 ---

-Ah-ah-aaah, oh yeah...
+Ah-ah-ah, oh yeah...
 Oh listen to me people

 I ain't got time to think about money
 Or what it can buy